EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 German Compliance Requirements

-• Federal Structure: Avoid risk of 16 different state approaches
+• Federal structure: Avoiding 16 different state-level approaches

-• BaFin Supervision: Additional financial market regulation for AI in banking
+• BaFin oversight: Additional financial market regulation for AI in banking

-• BSI Standards: Consider cybersecurity requirements for AI systems
+• BSI standards: Cybersecurity requirements for AI systems

 Mission AI